tvroman09/BCB-546-Final-Project/Bajracharya, Montgomery, Moraes, Naseer, Premarathne, Vroman, 2024.md

 -Utilized public data base and searched for sequences by project name "NPPF"

--Downloaded data as a TSV file in order to obtain relevant metadata
+-        Downloaded data as a TSV file in order to obtain relevant metadata

-    -Renamed sequences to match Figure 2 taxa in Excel
+    -        Renamed sequences to match Figure 2 taxa in Excel

                 -Format = species_name|sampleid|family_name
-            -If the species_name was unavailable, the family_name was substituted, the paper did the same -Saved as a FASTA file using Notepad++
-    For R tree
+            -If the species_name was unavailable, the family_name was substituted, the paper did the same -Saved as a FASTA file using Notepad++ For R tree
         -Began with reading in sequences as DNA strings -Biostrings package
             -Aligned using multiple sequence alignment (msa) package/function -Wrote alignment to new file
                 -Retrieved distance matrix from alignment file
             -dist.hamming() function in phanghorn package
                 -Created and viewed neighbor joining tree based on matrix -nj function in ape package
        For Command Line tree
                 -Performed MAFFT alignment using FASTA file
             -Used --auto option to automatically pick an alignment method based on data size -Created tree using iqtree
             -Used GTR model